hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/queries/1-fetch-todos-query.md

 **Note**: You need to pass the `Authorization: Bearer <token>` header before querying to get the results.
 The token is auto-filled in the UI after logging in via Auth0.

-This query is the actual graphql query that we will be using in our react app and hence test this out to make sure it works as expected.
+This query is the actual graphql query that we will be using in our svelte app and hence test this out to make sure it works as expected.

-Let's now integrate this graphql query into our react app.
+Let's now integrate this graphql query into our svelte app.